SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Introduction

 To tackle the above issues, we proposed the Multi-Level Sketch Representation Scheme and designed the Sparse Graph and Dense Graph (SDGraph) deep learning architecture.
-The Multi-Level Sketch Representation Scheme is the first work to systematically study the effective information embedded in sketches, which decomposed sketch representations into sketch-level, stroke-level, and point-level.
+The Multi-Level Sketch Representation Scheme is a structured research about the effective sketch information under our framework, which decomposed sketch representations into sketch-level, stroke-level, and point-level.
 Each level is studied individually to identify its effective information.
 This hierarchical structure is designed according to the granularity of analytical units.
 The coarse-grained level is the sketch-level, where the entire sketch is taken as the analytical unit.
 The medium-grained level is the stroke-level, motivated by the fact that a sketch is composed of multiple strokes.
 The fine-grained level is the point-level, since both sketches and strokes are fundamentally constructed from points.
 At the sketch level, the global information is identified as effective.
 At the stroke level, intra-stroke information and inter-stroke relations contribute to performance.
-For the point-level representation, local information and intra-stroke temporal information are found to be effective in sketch representation learning.
+For the point-level representation, local information and stroke point adjacency are found to be effective in sketch representation learning.
 The SDGraph is designed to leverage all effective information across multi-level sketch representations.
 SDGraph consists of four key modules: Preprocessing module, Sparse Graph (SGraph) module, Dense Graph (DGraph) module, and Information Fusion module.
 The Preprocessing module standardizes input sketches and filters out noise.
 The SGraph treats strokes as graph nodes to learn sketch-level and stroke-level representations.
 The DGraph uses sketch points as graph nodes to exploit both sketch-level and point-level representations.
-Both SGraph and DGraph support graph convolution, down-sampling, and up-sampling, thereby functioning as both encoder and decoder, i.e., mapping of an entire sketch into a feature vector $\boldsymbol{f}\in\mathbb{R}^{1\times channel}$ for classification and retrieval, as well as the reconstruction of $\boldsymbol{f}$ into point-wise features for sketch generation.
+Both SGraph and DGraph support graph convolution, down-sampling, and up-sampling, thereby functioning as both encoder and decoder, i.e., mapping of an entire sketch into a feature vector $\boldsymbol{f}$ for classification and retrieval, as well as the reconstruction of $\boldsymbol{f}$ into point-wise features for sketch generation.
 The Information Fusion module enables mutual exchange and integration of features between the SGraph and DGraph, enhancing the overall efficiency and completeness of information utilization.